mehialiabadi/ElepticCurve/README.md

   Point subtraction: if R and Q are two points on the curve, R-Q can be computed as R+(-Q).

-  Note:  while working with EC, neither two points multiplication nor two points division are not defined.
+  Note:  while working with EC, neither multiplication nor division of two points is not defined.

   We will start with the implementation of basic operations in an elliptic curve over a finite field with a small order.
 Then we will extend our implementation over a finite field with a very large order ( > 64 bits) such as spec256k1.
-Change the value of a, b and p parameters and enjoy making diffrent curves (integeres less than 4294967295)!
+Change the value of a, b, and p parameters and enjoy making different curves (integers less than 4294967295)!

 # run
 cargo run